red/web-redlake/content/en/services/product-consulting.md

     image_position: "left"
   - template: "media-feature"
     heading: "Let history help chart your course."
-    content: "We are risk-mitigating risk-takers.
-Pragmatic bleeding-edge luddites who don't choose technologies based on trends and fashion, but results.
+    content: "We are risk mitigators, and not afraid to take point.
+Pragmatic, bleeding-edge luddites who don't choose technologies based on trends and fashion, but results.
 Just because something is new or popular doesn't mean its good.
-We won't just tell you what you want to hear, and we'll strongly suggest that you eat your vegetables.
+We won't just tell you what you want to hear (eat your vegetables).
 It's not about running as hard as you can, but winning the race.
       "
     image: "https://tailwindcss.com/img/card-top.jpg"
     image_position: "right"